A Collection Exhibit

 New Testament:

-A tremendous amount of work and personal money went into the digital reproduction of this Bible, so if you can, please contribute here.
+A tremendous amount of work and personal money went into the digital reproduction of this Bible, so if you can, please contribute here or join my Patreon.
 If you have difficulty seeing the Bible viewer below, you can go to it at Archive.org or Gutenberg.org.
 Updates have been made to the RAHB pdf as of June 1, 2023, so if you have downloaded a copy before that, I highly recommend getting the latest PDF download.

 To view a PDF, you will need Acrobat Reader; it's FREE, or Google search "open source PDF" for other options.
 You can also view a PDF in most browsers like Chrome or Firefox but they have limited functionality.
 Here is a short video tutorial on using Acrobat PDF, tips, tools, views, page navigation, display, bookmarks, scrolling, and zooming.

-The downloadable PDF (button below) is "text searchable" using Ctrl-F or Cmd-F. Also, Bible "content navigation" is available in the downloaded PDF via "PDF Bookmarks" seen as a ribbon icon at the left that looks like this...
+The downloadable PDF (button below) is "text searchable" using Ctrl-F or Cmd-F. Also, Bible "content navigation" is available in the downloaded PDF via "PDF Bookmarks" seen as a ribbon icon at the left in Acrobat Distiller and on the right in Acrobat Pro that looks like this...

 Additionally, unlike many other self-pronouncing Bibles published, this Bible has extensive pronunciation marks (diacritics, e.g., ˌdaɪəˈkrɪtɪk) right in the text contributing to its proper linguistic enunciation, which is especially useful for applying proper English or teaching use.
 What does all this, seemingly gibberish, mean?
 Let's learn a bit about pronunciation; it will help us understand why this can be helpful.